goudreinette/blog/_src/posts/2017-05-16-writing-a-lisp-continuations.md

     Date: 2017-05-16T14:07:54
     Tags: Lisp, Haskell

-This week I worked on adding continuations to my Lisp.
+This week added continuations to my Lisp.
-I think they are really interesting, and the [survey]() revealed that many of you think the same.
+They're a fascinating feature, and a popular demand in the [survey](http://reinvanderwoerd.nl/blog/2017/04/24/writing-a-lisp-help-me-decide-what-to-tackle-next/).
-It may have been the most challenging feature so far, both to implement and explain, but the result has been worth it.
+It has been the most challenging feature so far, both in implementation and explanation, but the result has been worth it.

-Benefit to reader: understand more of computing fundamentals, lisp implementation.

-Resources: Beautiful Racket, Wikipedia: call/cc, continuations

 <!-- more -->